 • Year 2: Master of Science (MSc) in Palliative and End of Life Care, GMIT Mayo (30 credits)

-The entry requirement for undertaking this programme are:
+The entry requirements for undertaking this programme are:

 • Honours Degree (H2.2) in any health or social care discipline or recognised cognate professional qualiﬁcation.